jsdclxvi/Reforestation/README.md

-## My dog used to chase people on a bike a lot.
-It got so bad I had to take his bike away.
+## I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.